Superrehtard/old_diaspora_wiki/Overview-of-required-gems.md

 POpen4-0.1.4.gemspec|Open4 cross-platform|
 Platform-0.4.0.gemspec|Hopefully robust platform sensing|
 SystemTimer-1.2.3.gemspec|Set a Timeout based on signals, which are more reliable than Timeout.
 Timeout is based on green threads.|
-abstract-1.0.0.gemspec|a library which enable you to define abstract method in Ruby|'abstract.rb' is a library which enable you to define abstract method in Ruby. actionmailer-3.0.11.gemspec|Email composition, delivery, and receiving framework (part of Rails).|Email on Rails.
+abstract-1.0.0.gemspec|a library which enable you to define abstract:" method in Ruby|'abstract.rb' is a library which enable you to define abstract method in Ruby. actionmailer-3.0.11.gemspec|Email composition, delivery, and receiving framework (part of Rails).|Email on Rails.
 Compose, deliver, receive, and test emails using the familiar controller/view pattern actionpack-3.0.11.gemspec|Web-flow and rendering framework putting the VC in MVC (part of Rails).|Web apps on Rails.
 Simple, battle-tested conventions for building and testing MVC web applications.
 W activemodel-3.0.11.gemspec|A toolkit for building modeling frameworks (part of Rails).|A toolkit for building modeling frameworks like Active Record and Active Resource.
 Rich support for a